-Care and Replacement of Name Badges:
+Care and Replacement of Identification Badges:

-Employees are individually responsible for their assigned name badges.
+Employees are individually responsible for their assigned identification badges.
 If lost or damaged due to the employees actions, the employee may be responsible for the replacement.
-If the name badge is lost or damaged, the employee should notify their supervisor.
+If the Identification badge is lost or damaged, the employee should notify their supervisor.
 The supervisor must contact Human Resources to make arrangements for a replacement to be made.

-ARTICLE IV

-WAGES
+ARTICLE IV: WAGES

 Section 1.
 Wage Schedules.
-The Library is prohibited from engaging in collective bargaining with general employees on any form of compensation except for total base wages.
-Premium pay, merit pay, automatic pay progressions and any other form of supplemental compensation may be considered, but not bargained, by and with Library Board of Trustees.
+The City is prohibited from engaging in collective bargaining with general municipal employees on any form of compensation except for total base wages.
+Premium pay, merit pay, automatic pay progressions and any other form of supplemental compensation may be considered, but not bargained, by and with the City.
+The City may bargain with units comprised exclusively of public safety or transit employees in accordance with 2011 WI Acts 10 & 32 on any mandatory and/or permissive subject of bargaining.
+The base wages for all represented employees are subject to negotiation.

-A) Addendum "A" establishes the wage schedules for all exempt and non-exempt positions.
+- A) Addendum "A" establishes the wage schedules for all exempt and non-exempt positions not governed by a labor contract.
 Employees who previously received longevity payments will be frozen at that longevity payment amount for the duration of his/her continuous employment.
-Employees not currently on the longevity schedule and employees hired after January 1, 2014 are not eligible for longevity payment.
+Employees not currently on the longevity schedule and employees hired after January 1, 2012 are not eligible for longevity payment. - B) Wages for the positions of Mayor, Alderperson, and Municipal Judge are as established by Resolution of the Common Council. - C) Wages for seasonal positions are as detailed in the "Seasonal Hiring Policy." - D) Wages for other positions are as established in collective bargaining agreements.